Skip to content

 Let's re-examine the example of integrating a 3-cycle multiplier with a 1-cycle adder.
 The main challenge in most HDLs is that the syntax is not aware of timing, forcing the programmer to manually track and align signals from different pipeline stages.
 This is error-prone.

-Our new syntax solves this with explicit timing annotations, making such errors impossible to ignore.
+Our syntax solves this with explicit timing annotations, making such errors impossible to ignore.

 // Define primitive components with 'pipe'.

-// Define the composite flow that orchestrates the primitives.
+// Define the composite mod that orchestrates the primitives.

-// Stage 1: The multiplier takes 3 cycles.
-Its output is at cycle 3.
+// Stage 1: run mul over 3 cycles. tmp lands at cycle 3.

-// Stage 3: Now both inputs to 'add' are correctly aligned at cycle 3.
+// Stage 3: both inputs to 'add' are aligned at cycle 3.

 // The adder takes 1 cycle, so the final output is at cycle 4.